-There are occasions when you wanted to restrict access to your form on certain hours.
-Some use cases are when you:
+There were occasions when you wanted to restrict access to your form at certain hours.
+Some use cases are the following:

-- Offer promotions that are only available on certain hours.
+- Offer promotions that are only available during certain hours.

 - Handle applications on specific time slots.